 Much larger stones pepper the landscape as well, with some close to 25 feet tall and weighing more than 100 tons.
 Much like what we learned at Ollantaytambo, there is little to explain how anyone might have moved such incredibly large stones to Puma Punku.
 The entire area sits far above the natural tree line, which means using trees as rollers would have involved travelling hundreds of miles to bring them to Puma Punku.
 Currently, only eucalyptus trees grow at that altitude, and they were brought to the area in the 1800s.
 There is little evidence to suggest the stones could have been dragged from the quarries 60 miles away, either.
 The stones don’t show any damage from the ropes they would have used—and there isn’t proof they would have had strong enough rope to drag the rocks anyway.

-Due to some unfortunate time management from our tour, our time at Puma Punku was limited to just fifteen minutes, which simply wasn’t enough time to fully explore and take in a place so rich with history.
+Due to some unfortunate time management from our tour, our time at Puma Punku was limited to just fifteen minutes, which simply wasn’t long enough to fully explore and take in a place so rich with history.
 We were disappointed when, right at 5 PM, the Puma Punku staff closed the gates and threatened to lock us inside if we didn’t leave immediately.
 We feel like we missed out on some of the experience we were looking forward to the most.
-We would gladly have traded in most of our time at Lake Titicaca.
+The tour spent too much time at Tiwanku and not enough time at Puma Punku.
+Additionally, we would not have been taken to Puma Punku at all had we not asked about it and requested to see it.
+Had we been given the choice, we would gladly have traded in most of our time at Lake Titicaca if it meant we could spend more time exploring the incredible structures at Tiwanku and Puma Punku- not to mention the museum we had to skip.
 Although the lake was beautiful, it wasn’t a unique experience.
 Tiwanaku and Puma Punku can’t be replicated.

 We’ve seen historical sites all over the world, but there is something about a place that just doesn’t offer answers about why it’s there that really draws you in.
 Of the time we spent in Bolivia, our day immersed in historical facts and total mystery was the most compelling.
 In a way, for me, the biggest mystery is why in the world so few people bother to visit it.
 If your travels take you toward La Paz, don’t let this fascinating place fall off your radar.